 I don-t think we can do anything about the corruption in those countries.
-Even if we paid more for clothes, it wouldn-t go to the employees. it would go in the pocket of the owners.posted almost 2 years ago
+Even if we paid more for clothes, it wouldn-t go to the employees. it would go in the pocket of the owners.posted over 2 years ago

 That’s a great point amorphous_face made.
 I discussed a similar topic with my mom and sister once and they had pointed out how awful it was that western consumerism was starting to crop up in places like India.
 My sister made the argument that because of it, people were killing brides over washer machines.
 That’s not western consumerism and it most certainly isn’t our fault!
 Americans have to stop acting like we’re the World’s babysitter.
 If you believe that a company may be selling products made in sweatshops, then stop shopping there and write letters to the company to push them to monitor the factories they use.
 Other than that, there’s not much you can do.

 Here is an article similar to one I read in college, that gave me a new perspective on child labor.
-I’m still not totally convinced and think we should be doing things to prevent child labor, but the article brings it into focus a little.posted almost 2 years ago
+I’m still not totally convinced and think we should be doing things to prevent child labor, but the article brings it into focus a little.posted over 2 years ago